An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Assignability

 \section{Assignability}

-By \Cref{mainResult} all quantum assignments $\alpha$ of a hypergram have the same contextuality degree.
-However, a given hypergram $(V,H,G)$ does not necessarily admit a quantum assignment.
+By \Cref{mainResult} all Pauli assignments $\alpha$ of a hypergram have the same contextuality degree.
+However, a given hypergram $(V,H,G)$ does not necessarily admit a Pauli assignment.
 If it does, it is said to be \emph{(Pauli-)assignable}.
-After providing a counterexample and introducing some definitions and notations, we establish in~\Cref{vecCnsQAprop} a necessary and sufficient algebraic condition on $H$ and $G$ for the assignability of $(V,H,G)$.
-When this \emph{assignability condition} is satisfied, the algorithm presented in~\Cref{labelingSec} efficiently computes such a quantum assignment $\alpha$, used in~\Cref{justifSec} to complete the proof of~\Cref{vecCnsQAprop}.
+After providing a counterexample and introducing some definitions and notations, we establish in~\Cref{vecCnsQAprop,graphCnsQA} a necessary and sufficient condition on $H$ and $G$ for the assignability of $(V,H,G)$.
+When this \emph{assignability condition} is satisfied, the algorithm presented in~\Cref{labelingSec} efficiently computes such a Pauli assignment $\alpha$, used in~\Cref{justifSec} to complete the proof of~\Cref{vecCnsQAprop}.
 The algorithmic complexity of this algorithm is discussed in~\Cref{algoComplexitySec}.
 Finally, \Cref{abstractCdegDef} proposes a definition of contextuality degree for any assignable hypergram.